geoserver/geoserver/doc/en/user/source/configuration/logging.rst

 and controlled by the current logging configuration set in the :ref:`config_globalsettings`.

-The standard configuration can be overridden in a number of ways to create custom logging profiles or to force GeoServer to use another logging library altogheter.
+The standard configuration can be overridden in a number of ways to create custom logging profiles or to force GeoServer to use another logging library altogether.

 Custom logging profiles
 -----------------------